 - Accelerate the realization of a carbon-neutral and circular industry with a reduced reliance on fossil fuels

 The Industrial Fluids Processing (IFP) cluster maintains a dedicated and adaptive R&D program that focuses on the following technologies & processes:

-The IFP cluster committee is open for more participants.
-For more information, please use the contact form below to contact cluster director Kees Roest and program managers Nathan Bowden and John Harinck.
+The IFP program committee is open for more participants.
+For more information, please contact Dewi Mooij.